grafana/grafana-by-example/cost-management/metrics-and-queries.md

 ## Queries

 ### Usage Metrics for the Organization
+Add these queries as individual Time Series panels
 #### Billable series metrics count for the Organization
 ```
 # Total Billable Series